 It’s not impossible to go solo but a startup is hard enough, so why go it alone?

 Here’s an interesting bit of information.
-After analyzing a handful of successful startups, apparently the perfect number of cofounders is 2.09.
-Other will argue that three is the perfect number.
+After analyzing a handful of successful startups, apparently, the perfect number of cofounders is 2.09.
+Others will argue that three is the perfect number.
 But it’s generally agreed upon that four is pushing it, and any more than that is just inviting chaos.

-The last thing you want your founding team be is a collection of skills and abilities that don’t complement each other.
-At the end of the day the size of your team is nowhere near as important as the qualities that each individual member brings.
+The last thing you want your founding team to be is a collection of skills and abilities that don’t complement each other.
+At the end of the day, the size of your team is nowhere near as important as the qualities that each individual member brings.

 The perfect founding team will have these three roles: the visionary, the hustler, and the hacker.
 Together these three make up the golden triangle, the foundation of every successful founding team.